 Company training can be a fraught process for all involved.
 Face-to-face training sessions can be a logistical nightmare for L&D professionals to organise and potentially grumpy adult learners get forced to learn at the same pace.
-Meanwhile eLearning courses are rarely effective with completion rates frequently hitting less than 20 per cent.
-But there is help at hand.
+Meanwhile web based training is not always effective with completion rates frequently hitting less than 20 per cent.
 Some of the most effective and innovative training ideas are available right now…

 4 Innovative training ideas

 With workforces more widely-distributed across the globe than ever before, the notion of relying upon transmissive, face-to-face learning can almost seem unconscionable.
 At the same time, while many learning management systems do allow eLearning to be performed on mobile devices, the non-native design means operation is clunky, user experience is poor and learning is less effective.
 However, all staff are likely to own a smartphone and so it still makes sense to distribute lessons and course materials directly to those.
 By using a mobile-focused LMS with built-in authoring tool, lessons are immediately optimised for mobile and therefore intuitive to access.

 Accessing lessons on mobile devices also means that microlearning can be employed – the breaking down of topics into easy-to-digest, bite-sized chunks.
 By adding lesson content to powerful interactive templates, which smartphones are easily capable of rendering, learning becomes much more engaging and far more effective.
 Last but not least, learners can learn at their own pace in their own time!